-Readers who are still wondering how to celebrate the 2000th anniversary of the death of Publius Ovidius Naso could do worse than to visit Waddesdon; a 'French chateau' built by Ferdinand de Rothschild to house his immense collection of Bourbon French goodies.
-And, surely, Ovid, with his love of the intricate joke, his frivolity, his sensuality, was the presiding numen of the arts and crafts of Bourbon France.
+Readers who are still wondering how to celebrate the re-opening of the country's old stately homes could do worse than to visit Waddesdon; a 'French chateau' built by Ferdinand de Rothschild to house his immense collection of Bourbon French goodies.
+Surely, Publius Ovidius Naso, with his love of the intricate joke, his frivolity, his sensuality, was the presiding numen of the arts and crafts of Bourbon France.

-The only feature of a genuine French chateau of the seventeenth century which is missing at Waddesdon may be ... er ... the chapel ...
+The only feature of a genuine French chateau of the seventeenth century which is missing at Waddesdon may be ... er ... a chapel ...
 Curiously, Baron Ferdinand did collect quite a bit of 'Christian' stuff, but he never provided it with a proper setting; so most of it is propped up on window sills in the Bachelors' Wing.
-Were Edwardian bachelors always Christians?
+Were Edwardian bachelors invariably Christians?

-There is a chapel at Blenheim, but it is never clear to me who or what is supposed to be worshipped there.
+There is a 'chapel' at Blenheim, but it is never clear to me who or what is supposed to be worshipped there.
 Most of it is cluttered up with some great thing Rysbrack cobbled together in honour of ...
 Johnny Churchill.
-When we went there with some friends last year, the Altar was completely hidden by a plaster statue of a naked female, buttocks angled towards the viewer.
-If I have to choose between Judaism and Agalmatophilia, then give me Judaism any day of the week.
-At least Judaism doesn't, so to speak, force proctophilia down your throat.
+Sometimes they have exhibitions there which show scant respect for its nominal status as a Christian place of worship.